MuhammadRafay11/MuhammadRafay11/README.md

 - 👀 I’m interested in applied ML and AI.

-- 🌱 I’m currently learning AI and testing my skill set against the variety of projects
+.
 -  👨‍💻 All of my projects are available [@MuhammadRafy11](https://github.com/MuhammadRafay11)

-- 🤝 If I can help you, please do not hesitate to contact me by the following link
+- 🤝 If I can help you, please do not hesitate to contact me by the following link.
 -----
 <h3 align="center">Languages and Tools:</h3>
 <div align="center">